Tito Jackson (politician)

 Tito Jackson (born April 11, 1975) is an American politician who was a member of the Boston City Council.
-He represented council District 7, which consists of the Roxbury neighborhood and parts of Dorchester, South End, and Fenway.
-In 2017, he ran unsuccessfully for Mayor of Boston.
+He represented council District 7, representing parts of the Roxbury neighborhood and parts of Dorchester, South End, and Fenway.
+In 2017, he ran unsuccessfully for mayor of Boston against incumbent mayor Marty Walsh.
+After leaving the Boston City Council, Jackson worked in the cannabis industry.
+In 2022, Boston Mayor Michelle Wu appointed Jackson to the city's Commission on Black Men and Boys.

+Jackson is considered to be a political progressive.